2025 Hastings District Council election: Māori wards referendum

 The council had voted unanimously in August 2024 to keep Māori wards in the district.
 This triggered a referendum to be held alongside the 2025 local elections, per the conditions of legislation passed by the incumbent National government.
-Mayor Hazlehurst, who is pro-Māori wards, lamented the government's decision to require Māori wards.
+Mayor Hazlehurst, who was pro-Māori wards, lamented the government's decision to require Māori wards.
 "We know our community and we should be trusted to make that decision", she said.
 In 2021, the council asked residents and 76% of responses came back in support of Māori wards.

 A group called For Wards Hawke’s Bay formed to support the pro-ward position at the referendums in the wider Hawke's Bay region.
-The group will hold a meeting on 23 July in Clive chaired by regional council chair Rex Graham, with various speakers including local Presbyterian minister Jill McDonald, Māori ward councillor Heather Te Au-Skipworth, HB Multicultural Society president Rizwaana Latiff and Hayley Whittaker from the Public Service Association.
+The group held a meeting on 23 July in Clive chaired by regional council chair Rex Graham, with various speakers including local Presbyterian minister Jill McDonald, Māori ward councillor Heather Te Au-Skipworth, HB Multicultural Society president Rizwaana Latiff and Hayley Whittaker from the Public Service Association.

 Hawke's Bay Today asked the mayoral candidates whether they supported the group; Harvey said he supported any group that wanted to get the community engaged on important issues, Schollum said she supported Māori wards, Buddo said he was personally voting no on Māori wards but supported the group existing, Gibson said he didn't support Māori wards because they are undemocratic, and Wilson said he would support whatever the outcome of the referendum was.

 Debates and forums

 Hastings Grey Power hosted a meet-the-candidates meeting on 7 August in Duart House in Havelock North.
-It will hold a second event on 5 September at the Baptist Church Hall in Hastings.
+It held a second event on 5 September at the Baptist Church Hall in Hastings.

-The Hawke's Bay Chamber of Commerce will hold a mayoral forum on 28 August at Hastings Boy's High School in Hastings.
-All five mayoral candidates have confirmed they are attending.
+The Hawke's Bay Chamber of Commerce held a mayoral forum on 28 August at Hastings Boy's High School in Hastings.
+All five mayoral candidates confirmed they would attend.